captainys/77AVEMU/readme.md

 Why another FM-7 series emulator?
 Primary reason is because I like programming.
 I was able to write FM Towns emulator.
 I thought I should be able to write an FM77AV emulator by myself, especially I know pretty good internal mechanism.
 But, I also want to make it (1)have functionalities for help preserving actual hardware, (2) have symbolic debugger like Tsugaru, (3)natively run on mac/Linux/Windows, (4) replicate copy-protection as is so that the program runs without altering the code.
 I don't think none of the existing emulators have all.

-At this time it can run only a few tape-based games with no sound.
+At this time it can run only a few games with no sound.
 Will add more features soon.

 I'm re-using code from FM-TOWNS Emulator Tsugaru.
 So, CMakeLists.txt assumes that you have TOWNSEMU and 77AVEMU at the same level.